 For the purposes of the AU Faculty Evaluation System, student success activities (SSA) is a comprehensive term for those faculty activities whose purpose is to 1) enhance student learning and engagement for the learner through continuous improvement of the learning environment, and/or 2) position the learner to be successful in achieving their short-term and long-term academic, career, and personal growth goals.
 Faculty support student success through in and out of class efforts.
-Involvement in SSA is included within the faculty member's allocation of effort in the workload categories of teaching, research / scholarship / creative work, service, and administration, as applicable.
+Involvement in SSA is included within the faculty member's allocation of effort in the workload areas of teaching, research / scholarship / creative work, service, and administration, as applicable.
 The inclusion of SSA is appropriate for learners at all levels (e.g., undergraduate, graduate, and professional students and trainees).
-[NOTE: Definitions for the workload categories are found in the Institutional Framework for Faculty Workload].
+[NOTE: Definitions for the workload areas are found in the Institutional Framework for Faculty Workload].
 The standalone student success activities metrics is referenced in AU ASA Guidance 2022.04.18.

-While there is no standard workload assignment across the institution, a faculty member's workload assignment is usually a mix of time assigned to scholarship (including research and creative activity), teaching and service.
-It is recognized that a comprehensive university will have faculty members with varied areas of expertise and responsibilities and therefore, the percent of effort in each of these areas will differ across units.
-The evidence put forth by the faculty member will be assessed in terms of their chair-assigned effort distribution in scholarship, teaching and service and factored into the review in a consistent manner.
+While there is no standard workload assignment across the institution, faculty workload assignment is usually a mix of time assigned to scholarship (including research and creative activity), teaching, and service.
+It is recognized that a research university will have faculty with varied areas of expertise and responsibilities and, therefore, the percentage of effort in each of these areas will not necessarily be consistent within or across units.
+The evidence put forth by the candidate will be assessed in terms of the candidate's chair-assigned effort distribution in these areas.